Hatibonico

 Visitor Facilities And Travel

-The reserve is accessed from the city of Guantánamo or from the coastal town of Baracoa to the east.
+The reserve is accessed from the city of Guantánamo or from the coastal areas to the west of Guantánamo Bay.
 The southern coast of Guantánamo Province has limited tourist infrastructure due to its proximity to the US Naval Base at Guantánamo Bay, which creates access restrictions in parts of the area.
 Visitor access to the reserve requires permits obtained through Cuba's CNAP.
-Accommodation is available in Guantánamo City.
+Accommodation is available in Guantánamo City or the town of Caimanera.
 The reserve's remote location and the relatively sparse tourism infrastructure in eastern Cuba make it a destination primarily for specialist nature tourists and researchers.

 Conservation And Sustainability

 The principal conservation challenges at Hatibonico include protecting the endemic dry scrub and cactus vegetation from overgrazing by goats and cattle from adjacent agricultural areas, managing the impacts of charcoal production from the woody coastal scrub, and conserving marine habitats from illegal fishing and coral extraction.
 The dry coastal ecosystem of southeastern Cuba is one of the most threatened vegetation types on the island, having been extensively degraded in other areas.
 The reserve protects one of the more intact remnants of this distinctive ecosystem.
-Climate change-related shifts in rainfall patterns may pose a long-term threat to the reserve's ecology.
+The site's designation as Cuba's first Sustainable Land Management protected area reflects ongoing efforts to integrate conservation with community livelihoods.
+[1] Climate change-related shifts in rainfall patterns may pose a long-term threat to the reserve's ecology.